-Data discovery software tools for searching, categorizing, and managing your data can make the process go more smoothly.
+Data discovery software tools with capabilities for classifying, monitoring, and remediating sensitive data can make the process of preparing for CPRA compliance go more smoothly.
 Businesses will need technology that enables them to identify in-scope personal information wherever it exists in their information ecosystem.
 It’s common for businesses to be surprised when they develop a data inventory and discover systems that store or process personal information that they didn’t know about.

 What does the future hold for data privacy legislation?

-In the first two months of 2021, at least a half-dozen new data protection laws were introduced, many of them similar in nature to CCPA.
-It’s a very good bet that with the CPRA as our default national data protection standard, we’ll see most states move to a similar standard over the next five years.
+It’s a very good bet that with the CPRA as our default national data protection standard, we’ll see most states follow suit over the next five years.
+In fact, similar laws in Virginia (the Consumer Data Protection Act) and Colorado (the Colorado Privacy Act) are already in motion to go into effect around the same time as the CPRA.
 By getting started now with assessing the state of your company data and putting these privacy measures in place, you should be well positioned to handle any future laws that pass in the next few years.

 How can Spirion help companies comply with CPRA?

-Spirion is the critical first step toward data privacy and security.
-We build and deliver the most accurate data discovery and classification solutions on the planet to position our customers for unparalleled data privacy, security, and regulatory compliance.
-Spirion’s data discovery, classification, and protection capabilities help organizations meet numerous compliance regulations, including CCPA and CPRA.
+Spirion is the critical first step toward data privacy, security, and compliance.
+We build and deliver the most accurate data discovery and classification solutions on the planet, positioning our customers for unparalleled success in meeting the numerous requirements of strict privacy laws like the CPRA.